DFE-Digital/get-into-teaching-app/app/views/content/funding-and-support/scholarships-and-bursaries.md

 If you achieved a 2:2 in your degree you may be awarded a scholarship if you have enough relevant experience.

-Scholarship providers set their own:

-* eligibility requirements
-* application deadlines

 Scholarships are provided by charitable organisations.
+They set their own eligibility requirements and application deadlines.

-They offer more than just financial benefits, including:
+They offer more than just financial benefits, including mentoring, events and classroom resources.

-* subject specialist events and webinars
-* online and face-to-face workshops
-* mentoring and coaching
-* a community of ex-scholars, teachers and subject leaders
-* access to classroom resources
-* networking events during your teacher training and beyond

 #### How scholarships are paid